reach-sh/reach-lang/docs/src/tut/mkt/index.md

 range: 5 - 6
 ```

 These contracts require that each of the `{!rsh} participant`s have an account setup before entering the contract.
-Let's do that now.

 Just before the contracts, type the following code: